cdancette/cdancette.github.io-old/index.md

 I'm currently intern at the [CoML team](http://www.lscp.net/persons/dupoux/bootphon/index.html)  in Paris.
 I'm working on unsupervised learning for words and phoneme detection in speech.

-**FlowNet evaluation project, Fall 2017**
+**Deep learning for optical flow estimation, Fall 2017**
 As a graduate student at Georgia Tech, I worked on a project to estimate optical flows in a natural environment dataset.
 I used the FlowNet2 architecture.
-You can see my code on [github](https://github.com/cdancette/flownet-tools)
+You can find my code on [github](https://github.com/cdancette/flownet-tools)

 **Software engineering internship, Datadog, Fall 2016**
 I worked in the data engineering team, managing data pipelines with Spark and Hadoop.